striveToAce/PostCraft/README.md

 # PostCraft

 PostCraft is a Next.js application that displays a list of posts fetched from an external API.
-It uses Redis for caching to improve performance and reduce the number of API requests.
+It uses Next.js caching to improve performance and reduce the number of API requests.
 The application also allows users to add and update posts through a user-friendly interface.

 ## Features

 - Fetches posts from the JSONPlaceholder API.
-- Caches posts in Redis for 30 sec to enhance performance.
+- Caches posts using Next.js caching to enhance performance.
 - Displays posts using a responsive UI with Tailwind CSS.
 - Includes a login form that uses Redux for state management.
 - Provides a profile page with user information and logout functionality.